 There is a fast-track process that the court allows when a situation is a true emergency.
-As a parent it may always feel like an emergency when it affects your children.
-But your judge may not agree.
-And the judge is the one who gets to decide.
-When considering whether an issue is a real emergency, parents and their lawyers have to put themselves in the shoes of the judge.
-That’s a tall order for parents caught in the storm of divorce and custody.
-Part of our job, representing you, is to help guide you through situations like this, with our knowledge of the law and our practical experience of how a judge might respond.
+As a parent, it may always feel like an emergency when it affects your children, but your judge may not agree.
+When considering whether an issue is a real emergency, parents and their lawyers have to put themselves in the shoes of the judge, which is a tall order for parents caught in the storm of divorce and custody.

-Judges hear thousands of custody and visitation disputes a year.
-What you are going through is the first time for you, but not for the judge.
-The judge’s experience has taught him or her that not everything can be an “emergency.”
-When we look at whether something is an emergency, we have to by guided by what the judge will think after hearing the facts.
-The opinion of parents is irrelevant!
+When we look at whether something is an emergency, we have to be guided by what the judge will think after hearing the facts.
+The opinion of parents is irrelevant.
 This is shocking to hear for some, but it’s true.
-The only opinion that matters is the judge’s.
+The only opinion that matters is that of the judge.

-In any litigation, including divorce and custody, the parties need to make sound, reasonable decisions motivated by logic, not emotion.
-Bringing your emotions to court is likely to alienate the judge, or cause the judge to question every decision you make.
-You don’t want the judge to think you are too emotional to make rational decisions.
-In large counties like Pulaski, this is even more true because the “emergency” process tends to be abused here more often.
-Due to the large population it can take weeks or even months to get a court date on a docket long enough to handle the issue.
-It is very tempting for parents and lawyers alike to claim it’s an emergency just in order to get in front of a judge faster.
+In large counties like Pulaski, the emergency process tends to be abused more often.
+Due to the large population, it can take weeks or even months to get a court date on a docket long enough to handle the issue.
+It is very tempting for parents and lawyers alike to claim it’s an emergency in order to get in front of a judge faster.

 Short Term Victories Have Long Term Consequences

-Doing that can be a short-lived victory, though.
-It may be the fastest way to get to court and also the fastest way to regret it, because it can make the judge very angry!
-If you and your lawyer decide to allege an emergency just to get quick hearing from the court, or even a court order without a hearing, you’d better be darn sure the judge is going to agree.
 Even if you get the order you want, when the judge looks at it later and determines that your issue was not a real emergency, that puts your case in a weakened position in the long run.
-Your side will lose credibility, and losing credibility will affect all decisions the Court makes throughout the case, until the children are eighteen!
-(And no, unfortunately, you can’t get a new judge just because you made a bad decision and lost credibility with your current judge!)
+Your side will lose credibility, and losing credibility will affect all decisions the Court makes throughout the case, until the children are eighteen.
+Unfortunately, you can’t get a new judge just because you made a bad decision and lost credibility with your current judge.

 It’s A Matter Of Rights